 Labour Day is a public holiday in France, observed on May 1 yearly.
 The holiday is a holiday to celebrate the achievements of workers.
 Labour Day originates in the eight-hour day movement, which is eight hours for work, eight hours for recreation, and eight hours for rest.

-In the 1800s, most workers had to work over 12 hours a day and 7 days a week to maintain a basic living, which led to the appearance of labor unions organizing strikes to improve the poor working conditions.
+In the 1800s, most workers had to work 12 hours a day and 7 days a week to maintain a basic living, which led to labor unions organizing strikes to improve the poor working conditions.

-In most countries, Labour Day is observed on May 1 each year to collectively demonstrate and recognize the efforts of the past labour movements.
+In most countries, Labour Day is observed on May 1 each year to collectively demonstrate and recognize the efforts of past labour movements.
+Schools, government departments, and businesses are closed.

-Schools, government departments and business are closed.
-The following is the list of Labour Day in France from 2021 to 2025.
+The following is the list of Labour Day in France from 2022 to 2026.

 |Labour Day||May 01, 2022||Sunday|

 |Labour Day||May 01, 2026||Friday|